voxel51/eta/docs/models_dev_guide.md

 disk.
 If this limit is execeeded, the oldest versions of a model are deleted until the limit is satisifed again.

-The models framework automatically checks this condition and performs the necessary cleanup after each time a model is downloaded.
+The ETA library automatically checks this condition and performs the necessary cleanup each time the `eta.core.models` module is loaded.
 However, you can manually invoke the cleanup at any time by running:

 ```py